 9. Reproduce all steps with special-purpose software.

 Obviously, all documentation can be created manually but, to be honest, this will take a lot of time, money, and efforts, and there is always the possibility of human error which can entail undesirable consequences.
 In turn, special-purpose software shows how to write an IT process document in a simpler and quicker way.
-Download tools like StepShot Guides for creating step-by-step process documentation and SmartDraw for designing charts and diagrams which have proved to be helpful in creating process documentation.
+Download tools like StepShot Guides for creating step-by-step process documentation and designing diagrams which have proved to be helpful in creating process documentation.
 Moreover, the former offers built-in customizable process document templates in various formats and StepShot Cloud for exporting and sharing your files.

 10. Review and discuss the created process document with the other team members to approve it.